 Check Your Business Software Plans

-That said, both two-factor authentication and SSO are not always available, and can vary depending on which software plan you opt for.
-For example, project management software Smartsheet doesn't add SSO on any plan expect its Enterprise plan, aimed at the largest businesses.
+That said, both two-factor authentication and SSO are not always available and can vary depending on which software plan you opt for.
+For example, only the Enterprise plan in project management software Smartsheet's pricing structure includes SSO, a it's aimed at the largest businesses.

 Security features are factored into all of our software reviews for this reason.
 We've ranked the best options for tools ranging from accounting solutions and small business VoIP systems to free payroll software or restaurant-specific POS systems.